bwhite/hadoopy/doc/hbase.rst

 HBase Integration (Experimental)
 ================================
-Preliminary HBase support is available at http://github.com/bwhite/hadoopy_hbase.
+Hadoopy HBase support is experimental and is maintained out of branch at https://github.com/bwhite/hadoopy_hbase.
 It is under active development.